Craft

 How many tools are there?

-96 as of launch day.
-Covering apps, languages, landing sections, features, FAQs, guides, changelog, tickets, status pages, incidents, legal documents, deletion requests, canned responses, and analytics.
+117 at the time of writing, and growing.
+They cover apps, languages, landing sections, features, FAQs, guides, changelog, tickets, status pages, incidents, legal documents, deletion requests, canned responses, and analytics.

 Sources